jxkimathi/C-Files/README.md

 * [UserInput.c](./UserInput.c) : A program that shows the different ways to input data into a code.
 * [Variables.c](./Variables.c) : A program that explains and shows how to declare and initialize variables.
 * [WhileLoops.c](./WhileLoops.c) : A program that shows how to work with while loops.
+* [WritingFiles.c](./WritingFiles.c) : A program that shows how to write into files.
 * [0-Alphabet.c](./0-Alphabet.c) : A Program that prints the alphabet in lowercase.
 * [1-Number.c](./1-Number.c) : A program that prints numbers from 0 to 9.
 * [2-SimpleInterest.c](./2-SimpleInterest.c) : A progam that prints the Simple Interest.